Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 ```
 ![](img/20230749-034935.png)

-### Determine if Label Has Been Used
-You have four options for determining if a label has been used:

-* Microsoft Purview Compliance > Activity Explorer
-* Microsoft Purview Compliance Portal > Audit
-* PowerShell Search-UnifiedAuditLog cmdlet
-* Microsoft Defender for Cloud Apps > Activity Log

-#### Activity Explorer
-Microsoft Purview Compliance Activity Explorer has a 30-day search window.
-See [Get started with activity explorer](https://learn.microsoft.com/en-us/microsoft-365/compliance/data-classification-activity-explorer?view=o365-worldwide).
-The activity explorer does not record when a labeled document is accessed; it only records when labels are applied or changed.

-#### Search-UnifiedAuditLog
-The Microsoft Purview Audit feature and `Search-UnifiedLog` cmdlet have a 90-day search window for non-E5-licensed users and a 365-day search window for E5-licensed users (see [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-solutions-overview?view=o365-worldwide#comparison-of-key-capabilities)).
-You can search up to a 10-year history if (1) the user's whose audit data is covered is assigned a 10-Year Audit Log Retention Add-on license (in addition to an E5 license) and (2) you have explicitly created an audit retention policy for longer 1 year for activities that record sensitivity label actions.
-See [Manage audit log retention policies](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-log-retention-policies?view=o365-worldwide).

-Microsoft Defender for Cloud Apps stores its activity data for 180 days (see [here](https://learn.microsoft.com/en-us/defender-cloud-apps/cas-compliance-trust#data-retention)).
-In the advanced filter use **Action type > contains > "Sensitivity"**.
-The results indicate sensitivity label actions but do not indicate the sensitivity label display name.

-The article, [Analyzing the Use of Sensitivity Labels without the Activity Explorer](https://office365itpros.com/2022/11/15/sensitivity-labels-analysis/) references a script,  [AnalyzeSensitivityLabelUsage.ps1](https://github.com/12Knocksinna/Office365itpros/blob/master/AnalyzeSensitivityLabelUsage.PS1), that can be used to report sensitivity label usage.
-This script audits the following information protection events:
-- **SensitivityLabelApplied**:
-  - Scenario A: A user labels a document using one of the Office desktop apps (Word, Excel, or PowerPoint).
-In this case the record type property is *SensitivityLabelAction*.
-  - Scenario B: A site owner or administrator applies a sensitivity label to a SharePoint site.
-In this case the record type property is *SharePoint*.
-- **FileSensitivityLabelApplied**: A document is labeled from an Office on the web app or from an auto-labeling policy
-- **SensitivityLabelUpdated**: A user changes a sensitivity label from one of the Office desktop apps (Word, Excel, or PowerPoint)
-- **MipLabel**: Events related to the detection in the transport pipeline of email messages that have been tagged (manually or automatically) with sensitivity labels.

-This script does not report on the following events:
-- **SiteSensitivityLabelApplied**: A sensitivity label was applied to a SharePoint site or Teams site that isn't group connected
-- **SiteSensitivityLabelRemoved**: A sensitivity label was removed from a SharePoint site or Teams site that isn't group connected
-- **FileSensitivityLabelChanged**: A user changed a sensitivity label (upgrade or downgrade) for an Office document either by using Office on the web or from an auto-labeling policy.
-- **SiteSensitivityLabelChanged**: A different sensitivity label was applied to a SharePoint site or Teams site that isn't group-connected.
-- **FileSensitivityLabelRemoved**: A sensitivity label was removed by using Office on the web, an auto-labeling policy, or by [Unlock-SPOSensitivityLabelEncryptedFile](https://learn.microsoft.com/en-us/powershell/module/sharepoint-online/unlock-sposensitivitylabelencryptedfile?view=sharepoint-ps).
-- **SensitivityLabelRemoved**: A sensitivity label is removed by using the Office desktop apps
-- **DocumentSensitivityMismatchDetected**: User uploads a document to a site that's protected with a sensitivity label and the document has a higher priority sensitivity label than the sensitivity label applied to the site.
-This event isn't triggered if a document has a lower priority sensitivity label.
-See [Analyzing Document Label Mismatch Audit Records](https://office365itpros.com/2022/08/23/document-label-mismatch-audit/.)

-See [Sensitivity label activities](https://learn.microsoft.com/en-us/microsoft-365/compliance/audit-log-activities?view=o365-worldwide#sensitivity-label-activities) for a list of all events from using sensitivity labels.
-See [Sentinel - Microsoft Purview Information Protection Connector Reference](https://learn.microsoft.com/en-us/azure/sentinel/microsoft-purview-record-types-activities) for a list of Information Protection activities.
-The [Office 365 Management Activity API schema](https://learn.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema) is a definitive list of all properties in audit data record types.

 ### Back Up an Azure RMS Template
 Use `Export-AipServiceTemplate` to back up an RMS template to an XML file.
 The file details include the template's name, public key and signature, tenant ID and label ID.